jimfeyereisen/jimfeyereisen.github.io/tiletrail-info.md

 subtitle: A simple memory game
 ---

 TileTrail is the first mobile app that I developed.
 It is a simple and casual game which challenges your memory.
-Currently, TileTrail is avaiilable on the App Store for iPhone.
+TileTrail is currently available on the App Store for iPhone.

 You can visit the [TileTrail website](https://jimfeyereisen.github.io/tiletrail/) for further information.